Obama, Putin say Syria violence must end, no plan agreed

 It was a personal dynamic that contrasted sharply with the chumminess that Putin and Obama’s predecessor, George W. Bush - dubbed “The George and Vladimir Show” by the media - used to show in their meetings.

+As journalists entered the cramped hotel ballroom, the two leaders were leaning toward each other in discussion, neither smiling.
+Obama initiated a handshake for the cameras while both he and Putin remained seated.

+The hardened tone appears to mark the endpoint of Obama’s “reset” of ties with Russia, pursued with Putin’s predecessor, Dmitry Medvedev, with whom Obama shared a strong rapport.

-With Syrian President Bashar al-Assad continuing his bloody, 15-month crackdown on the opposition, Obama and Western allies want Moscow to stop using its veto to shield him from further U.N.
+With Assad continuing his bloody, 15-month assault on the opposition, Obama and Western allies want Moscow to stop using its veto to shield him from further U.N.
 Security Council sanctions aimed at forcing him from power.

 Putin, a former KGB spymaster, is suspicious of U.S. motives, especially after the NATO-assisted ouster of Libyan leader Muammar Gaddafi last year, and he has offered little sign of softening his stance on Syria.